Azure/azure-arch-enterprise-bi-and-reporting/User Guides/2-Set up Deployment.md

 :warning: **Please note**

-It is essential to generate the certificates above with `-Provider "Microsoft Enhanced RSA and AES Cryptographic Provider"` parameter.
+It is essential to generate the certificates above with `-Provider "Microsoft Enhanced RSA and AES Cryptographic Provider"` parameter and `-CertStoreLocation cert:\LocalMachine\My`.
 Otherwise, Azure Functions will not be able to download and decrypt the certificates and the deployment will fail during the "Download Certificate" step.

 Examples:
 - Private key used by VMs to authenticate with Azure Active Directory: http://_contosoblob_.blob.core.windows.net/_certificates_/_contosoglobalcert.pfx